e-Spirit/fsxa-pwa/docs/WorkingWithImages.md

 }
 ```

 As you can see, the data contains a URL reference that usually points towards the FirstSpirit CaaS media collection.
-Following the URL will yield all the available resolutions of the image (see example below).
+Sending a request to that URL will yield all the available resolutions of the image in the new json result (see example below).
 Each entry has a name that corresponds to the FirstSpirit image resolution in the project settings and contains a URL pointing to the location of the image in that specific resolution.
 This URL can point towards the CaaS or it can point to a CDN that stores your image depending on your project configuration.

 ```json
 "ORIGINAL": {